-Includes all other General Fund amounts that do not meet the definition of the above four classifications and are deemed to be available for general use by the District and could report a surplus or deficit.
+Includes all other General Fund amounts that do not meet the definitions of the above four classifications and are deemed to be available for general use by the District.
 In funds other than the General Fund, the unassigned classification is used to report a deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted or assigned.